 Washington is a very small city located in the state of Georgia.
 With a population of 3,634 people and two associated neighborhoods, Washington is the 183rd largest community in Georgia.

-In terms of college education, Washington is nearly on par with the US average for all cities of 21.84%: 18.70% of adults 25 and older in Washington have a bachelor's degree or advanced degree.
+The percentage of adults in Washington who are college-educated is close to the national average for all communities of 21.84%: 18.70% of the adults in Washington have a bachelor's degree or advanced degree.

 The per capita income in Washington in 2022 was $34,582, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $138,328 for a family of four.
 However, Washington contains both very wealthy and poor people as well.